wavemaker/docs/learn/app-development/app-security/hostheader-injection.md

 ## Potential Risks

-Typically, attacker injects a harmful payload in to host header, which can manipulate server-side behaviour.
+Typically, an attacker injects a harmful payload into host header, which can manipulate server-side behavior.
 Therefore, Host header attacks can lead to:

 - Web-cache poisoning
 - Password reset poisoning

+For more information, see [OWASP in WaveMaker](/learn/app-development/app-security/owasp).

 ## Preventing HostHeader Injection

-In reality, Host header is user controllable and can be manipulated by using tools like Burp Proxy.
-Therefore, it is substantial to:
+In reality, Hostheader is user-controllable and can be manipulated by using tools like Burp Proxy.
+Therefore, it is necessary to:

 - Validate the Hostheader
-- Whitelist permitted domains
+- Whitelist permitted hostname or domains

 ## How WaveMaker Prevents HostHeader Injection

+Hostnames are domain names through which you run your application.
 You can specify the Hostnames where the WaveMaker application is deployed to prevent HTTP Host header injection attacks.

-Hostnames are domain names through which users run their application.
-Here users can determine which Hostnames should be allowed.
+Here you can determine which Hostnames should be allowed.
 The platform will reject HTTP requests with different Host header values than the specified list.
-The default behaviour is to allow any hostname if not configured.
+The default behavior is to allow any hostname if not configured.

 ## How to configure Allowed Hosts

-In WaveMaker application, the list of allowed Hostnames can be configured from **Security** -> **Safegaurds** dialog, as shown below.
+In a WaveMaker application, the list of allowed Hostnames can be configured from **Security** -> **Safeguards** dialog, as shown below.

+- In the Safeguards dialog, go to **Allowed Hosts** section,
+- Add the permitted hostnames or domains in the **Hosts** field and click **Save**.

 [![hostheader-injection](/learn/assets/allowed-hosts.png)](/learn/assets/allowed-hosts.png)